By Stephen Chapis

-In July 1976, Commander Charles Joseph O’Brien, universally known as Obie, retired from the United States Navy after nearly 30 years service.
-During his career as a naval aviator he logged over 7,000 hours and 625 carrier landings on 20 different carriers in aircraft ranging from the 150mph SNJ to Mach 1.8-capable F8U-1P Crusader.
-Highlights in his career included 22 combat missions over Korea in F4U-4 Corsairs, and photo missions over Cuba and the Middle East in the F8U-1P.
+In July 1976, Commander Charles Joseph O’Brien, universally known as Obie, retired from the United States Navy after nearly 30 years of service.
+During his career as a naval aviator, he logged over 7,000 hours and 625 carrier landings on 20 different carriers in aircraft ranging from the 150mph SNJ to Mach 1.8-capable F8U-1P Crusader.
+Highlights in his career included 22 combat missions over Korea in F4U-4 Corsairs and photo missions over Cuba and the Middle East in the F8U-1P.

 In 1980, Obie was invited to fly with the Miller High Life Squadron (now Geico Skytypers) and stayed with the team until he retired from the squadron in 2004.
 In 2001, Obie was introduced to Gerald Yagen and his Fighter Factory group and soon began flying the SNJ-4, L-5, PT-17, Chipmunk, T-34, TBM, AD-4, and FG-1D.

-It was just after Flight 19 made their turn to 346 degrees that their situation started to deteriorate, but for Obie the flight was going quite smooth.
-He continues, “Grand Bahama came into view on schedule and little while after I made my turn to 241 degrees for the last leg back to Fort Lauderdale.
+It was just after Flight 19 made their turn to 346 degrees that their situation started to deteriorate, but for Obie, the flight was going quite smooth.
+He continues, “Grand Bahama came into view on schedule, and a little while after I made my turn to 241 degrees for the last leg back to Fort Lauderdale.
 It was right where I had left it 2 hours ago!
 It was a great flight that I thoroughly enjoyed.
 I never saw any UFOs.”